Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Error correction using functional derivatives

-The ability of FUQ to correct the QoIs is impacted greatly by the degree of phase space overlap between the high and low-fidelity simulations.
+The ability of FunUQ to correct the QoIs is impacted greatly by the degree of phase space overlap between the high and low-fidelity simulations.
 This can be shown simply by the overlap in histograms of probability distributions of differences in potential energy from the initial to final state, a common practice in free energy calculations \cite{Pohorille2010}.
 In this case, the states refer to the potential used and the distributions are taken from:

 where each term is the energy with potential \(\phi\) and set of samples in phase space \(\Gamma=(\mathbf{x_1}, ..., \mathbf{x_N})\) (each point dependent on the positions of the \(N\) atoms) from the high or low-fidelity potential trajectory.
 Examples are shown in Fig. \ref{fig:hist}.
+More concretely, \(\Delta U_0\) gives the difference between the potential energy distribution from the low-fidelity potential MD simulation and the potential energy distribution from the same atom positions through time re-evaluated with the high-fidelity potential (without additional MD simulation).

-Lack of phase space overlap and difference in probability distributions is most significant for the the ambient liquid with the Sine 6 and 7 potentials, the same two cases with significantly larger error.
+Lack of phase space overlap and difference in probability distributions is most significant for the ambient liquid with the Sine 6 and 7 potentials, the same two cases with significantly larger error.
 Further inspection of the MD trajectory shows that the modified potential results in a structural transformation while the unmodified LJ does not.
-This is shown in snapshots included as insets in Fig. \ref{fig:hist} comparing the atomic structures for the ambient liquid with Sine 1 and Sine 7: the liquid undergoes cavitation for Sine 7 (and to a lesser extent with Sine 5 and 6).
-Insets were created using the OVITO software package \cite{Stukowski2010}.
-Thus the low-fidelity LJ explores a vastly different region in phase space as compared to that of the high-fidelity Sine 7; however, even under such unfavorable conditions FUQ is able to provide some level of correction.
+This is shown in atomistic structures (created using the OVITO software package \cite{Stukowski2010}) included as insets in Fig. \ref{fig:hist} comparing the ambient liquid with Sine 1 and Sine 7: the liquid undergoes cavitation for Sine 7 (and to a lesser extent with Sine 5 and 6).
+Thus the low-fidelity LJ explores a vastly different region in phase space as compared to that of the high-fidelity Sine 7; however, even under such unfavorable conditions FunUQ is able to provide some level of correction.
 In contrast, the solid cases have sharply peaked distributions with strong overlap and correspondingly highly accurate predictions, with the caveat of more difficult convergence of the results.
-Histograms for all physical cases and potentials are within the supplementary material.
+Histograms for all physical cases and potentials are within the supplementary material, Section S3.